How to Ask Siri to Display Activity Data From the Health app

 What are Siri shortcuts?

-If you haven’t used shortcuts before, take a look at our in-depth article, which should help get you started.
-Put simply; the Shortcuts app allows you to combine a set of actions to speed up tasks on your iPhone, iPad, Mac, HomePod, and Apple Watch.
+If you haven’t used shortcuts before, take a look at our in-depth how-to guide, which should help get you started.
+Put simply, with the Shortcuts app you can combine a set of “actions” to automate tasks on your iPhone, iPad, Mac, HomePod, and Apple Watch.
 A shortcut can be triggered using a Siri command.

-We will build a shortcut to create an alert that will tell you how many steps you’ve taken and how far you have walked so far that day.
+We’re going to build a shortcut that will tell you how many steps you’ve taken and how far you have walked that day.

-• With the Shortcuts tab open, tap on the + button at the top of the screen to create a new shortcut.
+2. With the Shortcuts tab open, tap the + symbol at the top of the screen to create a new shortcut.

-• Tap the text at the top of the screen that says New Shortcut, then tap Rename in the popup.
-Name the shortcut ‘How Much Have I Walked Today’.
+3. Tap the text at the top of the screen that says New Shortcut, then tap Rename in the popup.
+Name the shortcut “How Much Have I Walked Today.”
 The name will be the phrase you use to run the shortcut with Siri.

-• In the search field, type ‘Health’ and select Find Health Samples from the actions displayed in the search results.
+2. In the search field, type “Health” and select Find Health Samples from the actions displayed in the search results.

-• In the inserted action, next to Type, tap on the word ‘Steps’ and select Walking + Running Distance from the popup list.
+3. In the inserted action, next to Type, tap on the word “Steps” and select Walking + Running Distance from the popup list.

-• Change Start Date from ‘is in the last’ to is today.
+4. Change Start Date from “is in the last” to is today.

-• For Unit, tap on ‘km’ if you want to change the unit of distance.
+5. For Unit, tap “km” if you want to change the unit of distance.

-• Tap on ’None’ next to Group by and select Day.
+6. Tap on “None” next to Group by and select Day.

 The settings for getting the distance walked